 Safe Military Housing Initiative (SMHI), a 501(c)(3) nonprofit organization, was established by military spouses advocating for SAFE AND HABITABLE MILITARY HOMES.
 Our military families deserve no less.
-With years of data, documents, and research we brought attention to the uninhabitable, substandard living conditions affecting military families.
-Reuters captured our data in a Pulitzer Winning Series, “Ambushed At Home”.
-This same data convinced the Government Accounting Office, (GAO) that the Military Housing Privatized Initiative (MHPI) legislation was failing our families.
-Finally, the first of several congressional hearings took place on February 13, 2019, and for the first time triggered broad changes to the NDAA (National Defense Authorization Act) and the MHPI (Military Housing Privatized Initiative).
-Annual GAO inspections and hearings, Tenant Bill of Rights, Universal Lease, military advocate programs, infusions of funding both government and private, pathways for grievances, increased oversight, authorities and specialized personnel have all been executed.
-Grassroots success has been limited and even encumbered by more layers of bureaucracy, ineffective oversight due to limited authority and the failure to use diagnostic science for identifying chronic environmental conditions.
+We brought attention to the uninhabitable, substandard living conditions affecting military families with years of data, documents, and research.
+Reuters captured our data in a Pulitzer-Winning Series, “Ambushed at Home.”
+This data convinced the Government Accountability Office (GAO) that the Military Housing Privatized Initiative (MHPI) legislation was failing our families.
+Finally, the first of several congressional hearings took place on February 13, 2019, and for the first time, triggered broad changes to the NDAA (National Defense Authorization Act) and the MHPI (Military Housing Privatized Initiative).
+Those changes resulted in annual GAO inspections and hearings, the Tenant Bill of Rights, a Universal Lease, military advocate programs, government and private funding infusions, pathways for grievances, increased oversight, authorities, and specialized personnel.
+Grassroots success has been limited and even encumbered by more layers of bureaucracy, ineffective oversight due to limited authority, and the failure to use diagnostic science for identifying chronic environmental conditions.

-SMHI has partnered with Environmental Health Diagnostics (EHD), an independent company which includes its team of licensed certified, professional environmental scientists, industrial hygienists, physicians, and consultants (which may include biologists, toxicologists, neurologists, allergists, and analysts), to conduct assessments/diagnostics of home environments and assess environmental exposures' potential correlations to the symptoms reported by the residents.
-The design and scope of this project was customized specifically for our military families residing in military homes.
+SMHI has partnered with Environmental Health Diagnostics, LLC (EHD).
+This independent company includes a team of licensed and certified professional environmental scientists, industrial hygienists, physicians, and consultants (which may consist of biologists, toxicologists, neurologists, allergists, and analysts), to conduct assessments/diagnostics of home environments and assess the environmental exposures' potential correlations to the symptoms reported by the residents.
+The project has been designed specifically for our military families residing in military homes.
 It will provide SMHI-selected and opted-in families whose homes have environmental health concerns with a no-cost EHD report.
 SMHI's caseworkers can then use the report to help the families take the appropriate next steps, citing data in the report to highlight the need for hazard-control actions where applicable.

-PLEASE CONSIDER MAKING A DONATION TO SMHI FOR THIS PILOT PROJECT.
-Make checks payable to the Safe Military Housing Initiative or donate via the link below.
-For direct donations contact Jean Coffman (858)699-2127.
-Tax ID number 83-4255045.
-Address
+Make checks payable to the Safe Military Housing Initiative or donate via the PayPal link below.